AlbertCouchy0/A_Physical_Method_for_Problem_A_in_MCM2025/README.md

-# A Physical Model for Problem A in MCM2025
+# A Physical Method for Problem A in MCM2025

 ## Projiect Description